ShrimpedKeyboard/Yoghurt-Mini/README.md

 Yoghurt mini is a "40%" Electro Capacitive Tkl like keyboard with the option to have a numpad like top case or a top case with tkl blockers

+this thing has like 80 keys lol

 ![alt text](https://github.com/ShrimpedKeyboard/Yoghurt-Mini/blob/main/Misc/yoghurt-mini.png?raw=true)
  ---